NeonWizard/NeonWizard/README.md

 ### About me:

-- 🌱 I’m currently learning Vue.js and Go
+- 🌱 I’m currently learning Go
 - 👯‍♂️ I'm looking to collaborate 🤝
 - 📚 I'm always looking for new things to learn about
 - 💾 Ask me about my musical floppy drives!